citrix/uberagent-integrations/azure-monitor/README.md

 uberAgent can be configured to send the collected data to Microsoft Azure Monitor (Log Analytics).
 The configuration steps are captured in the [documentation](https://docs.citrix.com/en-us/uberagent/current-release/installation/backend/configuring-microsoft-azure-oms-log-analytics).

 Different tools can then be used to visualize the collected and stored metrics.
-Pre-built dashboard definitions can be found for
+Pre-built example dashboard definitions can be found for
 * Azure Workbooks
 * Grafana
 * PowerBI